nitin-dutt/Elevate-Labs-Tasks/README.md

+Hello!
+I am uploading all the tasks in a single repo and am giving the readme for all the tasks here as I thought it would be easier to navigate between the tasks this way.
+I provided the readme for each task clearly seperated here.
+While writing the code, I divided the code into sectitons and I gave a brief description of what each section of the code is doing.

 =========================================================================== Task 1: Data Cleaning & Preprocessing – Titanic Dataset =========================================================================

 This repository contains the preprocessing pipeline for the Titanic dataset, focused on cleaning, handling missing values, encoding categorical variables, scaling features, and removing outliers.